Digitization of Quarterly Business Reviews (QBRs)

 I am covering the most important differences between Digital Business Reviews and the traditional Quarterly Business Reviews here.

-There is a table at the end of this article summarizing all the differences including the select few described below.
+A table at the end of this article summarizes all the differences, including the select few described below.

 Change of focus from an account to a user

 A CSM presents the same QBR to everyone at a CSM-led account.
 Strategic content, i.e., past quarter achievements, next-quarter goals, and the action plan to achieve the outlined goals, are usually accompanied by tactical content, i.e., support tickets review, customer health review, benchmarking, product use, etc.

 Digital Business Reviews (DBRs) change the focus from an account to each user at the customer account.

 The users at an account indeed have several common goals.
 But every user at a customer account is different and has different needs.

 Every user has a different expectation from a product and area of focus — from the C-level exec to the operator, individual contributor, and intern.
 For example, a C-level exec may be interested in the difference between different lines of business.
 A VP or Director focused on the difference between the commercial and enterprise segments for a specific business or benchmarking insights.
 An individual contributor may be concentrating on the comparisons between two cohorts or segments.